-But before we move ahead, its important to point out that when you sell an old car, there are few things which matters and should be taken into consider.
-Its not always the money you get by selling the old car which is to be maximized.
-Its not the top priority of all the people.
+But before we move ahead, it’s important to point out that when you sell an old car, there are few things which matter and should be taken into consideration.
+It’s not always the money you get by selling the old car which is to be maximized.
+It’s not the top priority of all the people.

 Yes, price matters.
-But then few more things matters.
+But then a few more things matter.

 So these are 6 things which you look at when you sell your old car.
 Sometimes you need money fast, sometimes your preference is the convenience it takes to sell the car.

 Sometimes you are not in hurry and can run around and you want to maximize your sale price and for some people, it matters that the whole transaction should be safe and they should not get into any trouble.